wp-plugins/feedburner-footer-slideup/readme.txt

 1. How Feedburner Footer Slideup Looks.

 == Changelog ==

+1.09
+* Responsive - The Slideup does not display if the user browser window is less than 800 px wide

 = 1.00 =
 * Default Text of form fields like Email and submit button.